Statistical separation of weak gravitational lensing and intrinsic ellipticities based on galaxy colour information: Acknowledgements

 \section{Acknowledgements}

 TMT acknowledges a doctoral fellowship from Astronomisches Rechen-Institut in Heidelberg, and RFR's work is supported by a stipend of Landesgraduiertenf{\"o}rderung Baden-W{\"u}rttemberg from the graduate college {\em Astrophysics of cosmological probes of gravity}.
 BMS would like to thank the University of Auckland, in particular S. Hotchkiss and R. Easthers for their hospitality during the early stages of this project, and A. Nusser and V. Desjacques for their hospitality at the Technion in Haifa during the final writeup.
 We would like to thank H. Hildebrandt for a suggestion for values of $p(b|r)$ and $p(r|b)$.
+We would furthermore like to thank the anonymous referee for their invaluable corrections, suggestions for improvement, and patience.

 \bsp